-DOE anticipates making awards with a project period of up to three years as befitting the project.
+DOE anticipates making awards with a project period of up to two years.

 Continuation funding (funding for the second and subsequent budget periods) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved proposal; and (3) submission of required reports.